LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Method: Accurate Real-Time M3D

-\inparagraph{Quality- and importance-weighted distillation loss.} To address that the standard \ac{KD} losses ignore variation in teacher quality and the unequal influence of feature channels, we propose to reweight the feature loss with indicators measuring the prediction quality of the teacher and the importance of each feature.
-For the teacher's quality, we weight the distillation loss by a score based on the relative depth error:
+The standard KD losses ignore variation in teacher quality and the unequal importance of feature channels.
+To address this, we propose reweighting the feature loss based on the teacher's prediction quality and the importance of each feature.
+For the teacher's quality, we weight the distillation loss by a relative depth-error-based score:

-where $z_{n,i}$ and $\hat{z}_{n,i}^{T}$ denote ground truth and teacher-predicted depth for instance $i$ in image $n$.
-We set $\epsilon=0.1$ for stability.
-Using a relative error mitigates bias toward nearby objects, which naturally exhibit smaller absolute errors.
-For feature importance, the channels with larger absolute weights contribute more to the final prediction.
-Therefore, we define the normalized importance per channel $q$ as:
+where $z_{i}$ and $\hat{z}_{i}^{\rm T}$ denote ground truth and teacher-predicted depth, respectively, for object $i$.
+We set $\epsilon=0.1$ for numerical stability.
+Using a relative error mitigates a higher weighting of nearby over distant objects, as nearby objects naturally exhibit smaller absolute errors.
+For feature importance, channels with larger absolute weights contribute more to the final prediction.
+Therefore, we define the normalized importance per channel $q\in \{1,\ldots,Q\}$ as